 This steep sided canyon that was carved from the Colorado River is visited by over five million tourists every year.
-It is one of the seven natural wonders of the world, one of the most photographed places in the US and boasts incredible sunsets that turn the red rocks into brilliant displays of color.
+The Grand Canyon one of the seven natural wonders of the world, one of the most photographed places in the US and boasts incredible sunsets that turn the red rocks into brilliant displays of color.

 Arkansas: Hot Springs National Park

-Nicknamed ‘The American Spa’ this national park surrounds the north end of the city of Hot Springs.
+Nicknamed ‘The American Spa’ Hot Springs National Park surrounds the north end of the city of Hot Springs.
 History tells us that a town was built up around the hot springs to provide services for health seekers.
 It also happens to be the smallest national park in the US by area but one of the most easily available to visitors.

 California: Golden Gate Bridge

 This bridge is often referred to as the most beautiful bridge in the entire world.
 The bridge isn’t golden in color like you may expect but is actually bright orange, a color used to stick out during the foggy days.
 It opened in 1937 and spans the Golden Gate strait; the three mile long channel between San Francisco Bay and the Pacific Ocean.

 Rocky Mountain National Park features awe-inspiring mountain views, varied climates and environments, mountain lakes and a plethora of wildlife.
 Visitors discovered this over 11,000 years ago and while the weather has wreaked havoc on the park, it remains ever popular and just as beautiful.

 Located 10 miles east of New London in the Mystic County Region of Connecticut is one of America’s first and largest living history museums.
 The museum consists of a village with more than 60 historic buildings, ships and 17 acres of exhibits depicting coastal life in New England in the 19th century.

 Delaware: Caesar Rodney Statue